VeroLabeau/Coursera_Capstone_Project/README.md

    - `2020 Coursera Capstone Notebook` file is the Jupyter notebook that contains all the code used to conduct the project.

+   - `2020 Coursera Capstone Presentation` file is the presentation of the project.